How to Negotiate Salary for Your Next Career Move

 Make Talk points

-- Certification and education
+- Training and certification

 - Experience gained through years of relevant work

-- Unique set of skills and attributes (e.g. bilingualism)
+- A unique set of skills and characteristics (e.g., bilingualism)

 - Knowledge of the industry